-- Guest speakers or speaker panels
+- Screenshots of virtual guest speakers or speaker panels

-- You in your classroom putting any new ideas into action
+- You in your classroom putting any new ideas into action from your virtual PD

 Photo Ideas for Books, Manuals, and Teaching Materials Projects:

 - You opening the package containing your new books, manuals, or teaching materials

 - The actual books, manuals, teaching materials you received

 - You reading/using the books, manuals or teaching materials you received

 - A lesson taking place in your classroom that was inspired by the materials you received

 - Your workspace or desk – donors rarely get to see a classroom from a teachers’ point of view!